Array

 Our website uses cookies to ensure the quality of services provided to you.
 If you keep browsing, you consent to TARTLE cookie and privacy policy.
 More information

-It is our pleasure to announce that the art collection of the Lithuanian Art Foundation now has a new exhibit – the canvas ”Spinner’s Portrait“ painted by Ignacy Klukowski (1908-1978).
+The art collection of the Lithuanian Art Foundation now has a new exhibit – the canvas „Portrait of Lady D.“ (1937) painted by Ignacy Klukowski (1908-1978).